Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Changes in behavior and personality

 The brain controls all the workings of the mind and body.
 Some parts of the brain control memory and language.
 Other parts control movement and coordination.
 With dementia, nerve cells in the brain are gradually damaged or destroyed.
-Why this occurs is not yet clear.
+Why this happens is not yet clear.
 But over time, parts of the brain begin to atrophy (shrink).
 Brain atrophy often starts in the part of the brain that controls memory, reasoning, and personality.
 Other parts of the brain may not be affected until much later in the illness.

 Dementia is a progressive disease.
 This means it gets worse over time.
 Symptoms differ for each person, but there are 3 basic stages.
 Each may last from months to years: